alw1746/RPI-LCD-STM32/README.md

 ![LCDcalibrate output](images/LCDcalibrate.jpg)

 3. **[TSpaint.ino](https://github.com/alw1746/XPT2046_Touchscreen/blob/master/examples/TSpaint/TSpaint.ino)** - enhanced version of Adafruit's touchpaint for fun.
-Plug in values returned by the XPT2046 controller.
+Plug in values returned by the XPT2046 controller(from LCDcalibrate).
 The XY values are mapped by the code to pixel coordinates(480x320).
 Z values(pressure) are used to vary  pen's stroke width.
 The heavier the pressure, the wider the stroke.

    **#define TS_CS_PIN PA3
    #define TS_MINX 180